Sarmada-hub/QA-Portfolio/SaaS_Medical_App_Project/01_Requirements.md

 Users shall access public pages without authentication.

 REQ-ACC-002
-Registered users will authenticate using valid credentials.
+Authentification will succed when credentials are valid.

 REQ-ACC-003
-Authentication will fail when credentials are invalid.
+Authentification will fail when credentials are invalid.

 REQ-ACC-004
-Password rules will be enforced during account creation.
+Registration will succed when credentials are valid.

 REQ-ACC-005
-Registration will succed when credentials are valid.

-REQ-ACC-006
 Registration will fail when credentials are invalid.

 ---